dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 Given that information, we know that there was one occurrence when the basic block that starts at offset `400618` was executed in 5 cycles.
 If we collect enough samples, we could plot a probability density chart of latency for that basic block.

-The example of such chart is shown in Figure @fig:LBR_timing_BB.
+An example of such a chart is shown in Figure @fig:LBR_timing_BB.
 It was compiled by analyzing all LBR entries that satisfy the rule described above.
 The way to read this chart is as follows: it tells what was the rate of occurrence of a given latency value.
-For example, the basic block latency was measured to be exactly 100 cycles roughly 2% of the time, 14% of the time we measured 280 cycles and never did we see anything between 150 and 200 cycles.
-Another way to read is: based on the collected data, what is the probability to see a certain basic block latency if you were to measure it.
+For example, the basic block latency was measured to be exactly 100 cycles roughly 2% of the time, 14% of the time we measured 280 cycles, and never saw anything between 150 and 200 cycles.
+Another way to read is: based on the collected data, what is the probability of seeing a certain basic block latency if you were to measure it?

 ![Probability density chart for latency of the basic block that starts at address `0x400618`.](../../img/pmu-features/LBR_timing_BB.png){#fig:LBR_timing_BB width=90%}

-We could clearly see two humps: a small one around 80 cycles \circled{1} and two bigger ones at 280 and 305 cycles \circled{2}.
-The block has a random load from a large array that doesn’t fit in CPU L3 cache, so the latency of the basic block largely depends on this load.
-Based on the chart we can conclude that the first spike \circled{1} corresponds to the L3 cache hit and the second spike \circled{2} corresponds to L3 cache miss where the load request goes all the way down to the main memory.
+We can see two humps: a small one around 80 cycles \circled{1} and two bigger ones at 280 and 305 cycles \circled{2}.
+The block has a random load from a large array that doesn’t fit in the CPU L3 cache, so the latency of the basic block largely depends on this load.
+Based on the chart we can conclude that the first spike \circled{1} corresponds to the L3 cache hit and the second spike \circled{2} corresponds to the L3 cache miss where the load request goes all the way down to the main memory.

 This information can be used for a fine-grained tuning of this basic block.
 This example might benefit from memory prefetching, which we will discuss in [@sec:memPrefetch].
 Also, cycle count information can be used for timing loop iterations, where every loop iteration ends with a taken branch (back edge).

 Before the proper support from profiling tools was in place, building probability density graphs similar to Figure @fig:LBR_timing_BB required manual parsing of raw LBR dumps.
-Example of how to do this can be found on the [easyperf blog](https://easyperf.net/blog/2019/04/03/Precise-timing-of-machine-code-with-Linux-perf)[^9].
+An example of how to do this can be found on the [easyperf blog](https://easyperf.net/blog/2019/04/03/Precise-timing-of-machine-code-with-Linux-perf)[^9].
 Luckily, in newer versions of Linux perf, getting this information is much easier.
-The example below demonstrates this method directly using Linux perf on the same 7-zip benchmark from the LLVM test-suite we introduced earlier:
+The example below demonstrates this method directly using Linux perf on the same 7-zip benchmark from the LLVM test suite we introduced earlier:

 ```bash
 $ perf record -e cycles -b -- ./7zip.exe b